6061 aluminium alloy

-6061 (Unified Numbering System (UNS) designation A96061) is a precipitation-hardened aluminium alloy, containing magnesium and silicon as its major alloying elements.
+6061 aluminium alloy (Unified Numbering System (UNS) designation A96061) is a precipitation-hardened aluminium alloy, containing magnesium and silicon as its major alloying elements.
 Originally called "Alloy 61S", it was developed in 1935.
 It has good mechanical properties, exhibits good weldability, and is very commonly extruded (second in popularity only to 6063).
 It is one of the most common alloys of aluminium for general-purpose use.

 It is commonly available in pre-tempered grades such as 6061-O (annealed), tempered grades such as 6061-T6 (solutionized and artificially aged) and 6061-T651 (solutionized, stress-relieved stretched and artificially aged).

 Chemical composition

 6061 Aluminium alloy composition by mass:

 Properties

-The mechanical properties of 6061 depend greatly on the temper, or heat treatment, of the material.
+The mechanical properties of 6061 greatly depend on the temper, or heat treatment, of the material.
 Young's Modulus is 69 GPa regardless of temper.

 6061-O

 Annealed 6061 (6061-O temper) has maximum ultimate tensile strength no more than 22 ksi, and maximum yield strength no more than 12 ksi or 16 ksi.
 The material has elongation (stretch before ultimate failure) of 10–18%.
-To obtain the annealed condition, the alloy is typically heated at 415 °C for 2-3 hours.
+To obtain the annealed condition, the alloy is typically heat soaked at 415 °C for 2–3 hours.